pimotte/nomic/README.md

 the new rule must be identical to the phrasing of the clause or sentence in the old rule and the new rule must be self-contained, meaning it does not require a reference to the old rule to be understood.
 Similarly the old rule must still be self-contained and sensible with part of it removed.

+**319** Both players and non-players are allowed to submit a pull request to master on pimotte/nomic, without this pull request containing any changes to the rules.
+Such a pull request will be voted on as if they were a rule-change affecting only mutable rules.
+Such a pull request will be merged by someone with the power to do so, in a timely fashion, if and only if the votes on the pull request are such that a rule-change with the same votes would be adopted.